Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

-Virtual knot theory forms a refinement of {\it welded knot theory}, introduced in \cite{Fenn}.
-In this diagrammatic theory the moves generating virtual isotopy are all included but there is additionally the wR3 move (which is the forbidden move vR3 in virtual knot theory), as depicted in Fig.~\ref{vmoves}.
-This move contains an over arc and one virtual crossing; in general it enables to detour sequences of classical crossings {\it over} welded crossings.
+A refinement of virtual knot theory is \textit{welded knot theory}, introduced in \cite{Fenn}.
+In this diagrammatic theory the moves generating virtual isotopy are all included but there is additionally the wR3 move (which is the forbidden move vR3 in virtual knot theory), as depicted in Figure~\ref{vmoves}.
+This move contains an over arc and one virtual crossing; in general it enables to detour sequences of classical crossings \textit{over} welded crossings.
 Hence, welded knot theory can be realized as the quotient of virtual knot theory modulo the wR3 move.
 The explanation for the choice of moves lies in the fact that the move wR3 preserves the combinatorial fundamental group.
 This is not the case for the other forbidden move vF2, so it remains forbidden also for welded links.

 Let now $d$ be a virtual (resp. welded) motif diagram in the torus undergoing virtual (resp. welded) isotopy.
 This isotopy in the torus is generated by the same local moves described above.
 This is periodically transmitted to the DP diagram $d_{\infty}$.
-On the level of flat motifs, the {\it virtual (resp. welded) surface isotopy move}, whereby a virtual (resp. welded) crossing passes through the meridian or longitude (see Fig.~\ref{vsurfacemoves}), extends the usual surface isotopy moves (recall Figs.~\ref{planar1},~\ref{planar2}, and~\ref{planar3}).
+On the level of flat motifs, the \textit{virtual (resp. welded) surface isotopy move}, whereby a virtual (resp. welded) crossing passes through the meridian or longitude (see Figure~\ref{vsurfacemoves}), extends the usual surface isotopy moves (recall Figures~\ref{planar1},~\ref{planar2}, and~\ref{planar3}).

-So, as stated above, anyone of the virtual isotopy moves on a motif, which crosses the specified meridian or longitute on the torus, can be pushed to the interior of the flat motif.
-Hence, Theorem~\ref{thm:localmotifisotopy} adapts as follows:
+So, as stated above, any one of the virtual isotopy moves on a motif diagram, which crosses the specified meridian or longitude on the torus, can be pushed to the interior of the flat motif diagram.
+Hence, Proposition~\ref{prop:localmotifisotopy} adapts as follows:

-\begin{theorem} Two virtual (resp. welded) flat motifs supported by the same lattice are \textit{virtual (resp. welded) isotopic} if and only if they differ by a finite sequence of surface isotopy moves, virtual (resp. welded) surface isotopy moves, the classical Reidemeister moves and the (allowed) virtual (resp. welded) moves. \end{theorem}
+\begin{proposition} Two virtual (resp. welded) (flat) motif diagrams are \textit{virtual (resp. welded) isotopic} if and only if they differ by a finite sequence of surface isotopy moves, virtual (resp. welded) surface isotopy moves, the classical Reidemeister moves and the (allowed) virtual (resp. welded) moves. \end{proposition}